ryanpcmcquen/image-ultimator/README.md

 image-ultimator
 ===============

-##What is it?
+## What is it?
-imgult is a tiny and mighty script that will recursively loop through a directory and its subdirectories optimizing all JPGs, JPEGs and PNGs.
+imgult is a tiny and mighty script that will recursively loop through a directory and its subdirectories optimizing all GIFs, JPGs, JPEGs and PNGs.
 It also has the option to remove EXIF data.

 #### I just want to run it once (it will remove itself):